analysis-tools-dev/static-analysis/README.md

 > Static program analysis is the analysis of computer software that is performed without actually executing programs — [Wikipedia](https://en.wikipedia.org/wiki/Static_program_analysis)

+> The most important thing I have done as a programmer in recent years is to aggressively pursue static code analysis.
+Even more valuable than the hundreds of serious bugs I have prevented with it is the change in mindset about the way I view software reliability and code quality. — [John Carmack (Creator of Doom)](https://www.gamasutra.com/view/news/128836/InDepth_Static_Code_Analysis.php)

 ![CI](https://github.com/analysis-tools-dev/static-analysis/workflows/CI/badge.svg)

 This is a collection of static analysis tools and code quality checkers.
 Pull requests are very welcome!